Newark, New Jersey: Early modes of transport

 The Morris Canal, stretching 102 miles to Newark from Phillipsburg on the Delaware River, was completed in 1831 and allowed coal and other industrial and agricultural products from Pennsylvania to be transported cheaply and efficiently to the New York metropolitan area.
 The canal's completion led to increased settlement in Newark, vastly increasing the population for years to come.
 After the canal was decommissioned, its right of way was converted into the Newark City Subway, now known as the Newark Light Rail.
 Many of the subway stations still portray the canal in its original state, in the form of mosaic works.

-As the city became increasingly congested further means of transportation were sought, eventually leading to horse-drawn trolleys.
-These, in turn, were replaced by electric trolleys that traveled down the main streets of downtown Newark, including Broad Street, and up Market Street near the courthouse.
+As the city became increasingly congested further means of transportation were sought, eventually leading to horsecars.
+These, in turn, were replaced by electric streetcars that traveled down the main streets of downtown Newark, including Broad Street, and up Market Street near the courthouse.
 The trolley cars did not last long as the personal motor vehicle quickly gained popularity and slowly made the trolley system seem like a burden.
+The Newark City Subway is the last of the former streetcar lines operated by the Public Service Railway still in operation.